My Second Pandemic Birthday

 Last year, I raised over $500 (+ $200 match for me) for Central Texas Food Bank.
 It was the only way I felt like I could be useful at the time.
 I felt helpless.
 This year, I feel a little less helpless, but we are far from back to "normal."

 I'll be honest, I was extremely indecisive on what organization to raise money for.
-As some may know, every other Spring in Texas the Texas legislature meets for their regular session of 140 long, like until 2am into the night long, calendar days.
+As some may know, every other Spring in Texas the Texas legislature meets for their regular session of 140 long days, like until 2am into the night long, calendar days.
 Every session there's usually a single issue I try to focus on since I can only do so much while working my full time tech job, but honestly this session feels like the greatest onslaught in recent years.
 It's voting rights, LGBTQIA+ rights, reproductive rights, human rights, and so much more.
 There's not just a few major bills targeted people, there are a dozen or more.
 And many of these major bills that are coming to committees and votes, but there's still time to do something!

 I want to support organizations that are on the ground at the Capital every day working on these issues, especially since I can't help much in-person this session.
 I've picked: Texas Civil Rights Project and Texas Rising, a Texas Freedom Network project.
 For my birthday, I am trying to raise $200 for each and will match up to $100 in donations to each.